 - Put yourself in people’s shoes and address their needs and desires.

 - Don’t do altruistic content that has NOTHING to do with your products though.
+It will make your blog lose focus.

 Now you don’t want to be shoving your brand down people’s throats, but you’ll want to lift the veil on what actually goes on behind the scenes every now and then.